 Sec.
 2. Each council shall have authority to consider matters of policy in its area and to take action on such matters subject to the limitations prescribed in this constitution and bylaws and to the approval of the president of the University.
 Councils normally should restrict their activities to matters of University policy or matters of University-wide significance.
 Jurisdictional questions will be resolved by the Executive Board subject to Senate review.
 Each council shall develop a role statement describing the range of concerns and nature of matters of primary importance to it.
 Council role statements are subject to review and approval by the Senate Executive Board.

 Sec.
 3. Except under extraordinary circumstances, as determined by the chairperson of the council, no council shall take final action on any significant issue during the same meeting at which that issue is originally introduced.

 Sec.
-4. Within a reasonable time before its next meeting, each council shall submit a copy of its minutes to each member of the Senate.
+4. At least 10 business day before its next meeting, each council shall submit a copy of its minutes to each member of the Senate.
 Upon receipt of the minutes as well as a Memorandum of Action (MOA) conveying the recommendation of the council, the Executive Board shall act in accordance with Article VII, Part 1, Sec.
 2, of this constitution.
 If the Executive Board does not notify the chairperson of the appropriate council in a timely manner as prescribed in Article VII, Part 1, Sec.
 2, of this constitution of its intention to place a council decision on the agenda of the Senate, then that council may submit its decision to the president of the University.
 If a council decision is placed on the agenda of the Senate, then the action of the Senate on such decision shall prevail, subject to the approval of the president of the University.